jhenningsen/GARCH/README.md

 ## Project Goals

 - Implement the GARCH(p, q) model.
-- Test the algorithm with various financial datasets.
+- Test the algorithm with the SPY financial datasets.
-- Compare the performance of the GARCH model with other volatility models.
+- Compare the performance various GARCH models.

-### GARCH Model Performance Summary
+## GARCH Model Performance Summary
 Below is a summary of the results obtained with basic p=1, q=1 parameter values

 | Model                                    | MSE        | MAE        | R²          |